Inspiration Blog

 The museum is situated on the Eastern shores of Lake Turkana and is home to important Homind fossils.
 In addition to 300 hominid specimens , the museum also preserves the remains of a giant Crocodile, Tortoise and Elephant.
 Koobi Fora deposits have contributed more to the understanding of human evolution than any other site in the continent.
 Sibiloi and the Turkana Basin have been the centre of scientific study and research.

 Want to experience the Great North?
-Book a private flight or a heli safari and get discover the magnificence of Northern Kenya.
+Book a get discover the magnificence of Northern Kenya.